DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-2-how-can-you-develop-a-coherent-curriculum/summer-week-2-induction-tutor-materials.md

 #### Core principles of curriculum (15 minutes)

 1. Recap on the purpose of a curriculum and key ideas that underpin an effective curriculum.
-2. Explain how a well-planned curriculum can develop pupils’ mental models of the subject through:
+2. Explain how a well-planned curriculum can develop pupils' mental models of the subject through:
     - identifying a concept that reoccurs throughout a key stage
     - identifying the topics within the concept
     - model how these core concepts should be sequenced and why